Why do we wake up at night?

-One in four Germans has trouble sleeping through the night and regularly suffers from disruptions to their sleep at night.
-The fact that we keep waking up at night can have different causes and have a negative effect on our health and well-being.
-Here you can find out why we often wake up at night and what you can do to improve sleeping through the night.
+One in four Germans has difficulty sleeping through the night.
+The fact that we keep waking up at night can have different causes and have a negative impact on our health and well-being.
+Here you can find out why we often wake up at night and what you can do to improve your ability to sleep through the night.

 Table of Contents